kzkaed/CSS-Interns/README.md

 ### Highlights
 - QA session with software, design, and back office teams
-- learn about the process and tools for software delivery and communication
+- Learn about the process and tools for software delivery and communication
-- experience a code and architecture review for a software system
+- Experience a code and architecture review for a software system
-- architect and implement individual projects with guidance from crafters
+- Architect and implement individual projects with guidance from crafters
-- participate in a conversation about a code base while mob or pair programming
+- Participate in a conversation about a code base while mob or pair programming
-- introduction to git (a fundamental collaborative versioning system)
+- Collaborate using git a fundamental collaborative versioning tool
-- join a software or design team for a daily standup or retrospective
+- Join a team for the agile software development practise of the daily standup or retrospective

 Depending on the student interests a variety of student projects are available